UniMath/agda-unimath/CODINGSTYLE.md

     potentially followed by one of the symbols `;`, `:`, `=`, or `→`.
 - The contents of a top-level module have zero indentation.
-For every subsequent nested scope, we add an extra two spaces of indentation, so our indentation levels always multiples of two.
+For every subsequent nested scope, we add an extra two spaces of indentation, so our indentation levels always be a multiple of two.
 - We always declare the variables of a module on a new line, with the indentation level increased by two spaces.
 If the variable declarations themselves spill over the 80 character line limit, we break them up with line